The internal languages of univalent categories: The Bicategory of Univalent Full Comprehension Categories

 Every displayed invertible 2-cell $\tautau$ over $\tau$ gives rise to an invertible 2-cell $(\tau , \tautau)$ in $\total{\D}$.
 In addition, if we have a displayed adjoint equivalence $\ll$ over an adjoint equivalence $\adjunction{\l}{\r}{\eta}{\varepsilon}$, then we get an adjoint equivalence in $\total{\D}$ whose left adjoint is given by $(\l, \ll)$.

 Displayed bicategories also allow us to modularly prove that a bicategory is univalent.
-Instead of proving directly that the total bicategory $\total{\D}$ is univalent, we prove that both $\B$ and $\D$ are univalent.
-For this purpose, we define the notion of \textbf{univalent displayed bicategories}.
+Instead of proving directly that the total bicategory $\total{\D}$ is univalent, it is often simpler to consider $\B$ and $\D$ separately and to prove that both $\B$ and $\D$ are univalent.
+For this purpose, we define \textbf{univalent displayed bicategories}.